raphaelfrei/assembly-apps/README.md

-# assembly-apps
+# Assembly Apps
-Apps created in Assembly for 6502
+Apps created to learn about Assembly for MOS 6502 and 6507 Processors The ideia is to initially develop some apps for Atari 2600 and later on for NES